emilienaples/emilienaples.github.io/about.md

 <img src="/images/educ.png?raw=true"/>

+Current Data Analyst & Specifications Architect for a Cognitive Robotics Business System Automation Company in the Installed Sales Revenue Division with diverse experience in:

+- Analytics Widget Development
+- Complex SQL for Data Analytics
+- KPI Dashboard development
+- Business Intelligence & PowerBI Dashboard Development
+- Product Specifications Development
+- Data Integration
+- Digital Robotics
+- Data Science (Statistical Analytics, Predictive Modeling)
+- Startup Experience (FinTech)

-Data Scientist currently employed at a FinTech startup.
-Equipped with 2.5 years of hands on experience that started with an internship at NASA JPL (Jet Propulsion Laboratory) in Robotics Research for Path Planning Under Uncertainty for Planetary Navigation.
+Equipped with 2.5 years of hands-on data and mathematical experience that started with an internship at NASA JPL (Jet Propulsion Laboratory) in Robotics Research for Path Planning Under Uncertainty for Planetary Navigation.

-Experience encompasses a broad range of data science projects in Machine Learning, Artificial Intelligence, Predictive Modeling, Statistical Analysis, Data Visualization, PowerBI Dashboard production, Data Modeling, and a FinTech Startup with one business partner in finance since July 2023.
-US and Italian Citizen fluent in English and European Spanish.
+US and Italian Citizen fluent in English, Spanish and proficient in Italian.